f3rcho/react-projects/projects/07-f3rcho-router/README.md

 ## Tips
 - there not native way to listen the pushstate event.
 To navigate forward.
 - One hint to know if It is an SPA is that the favicon does not reload when changing between pages
+- Popstate it's the event when the navigator goes back (windows.history.back)
+- Pushstate it's the event when the navigator goes forward

 # Crea un React Router desde cero